torfs-ict/cmsms/README.md

 ## Deploying a completed project

 1. Use the Composer `create-project` command as when setting up the development environment.
-2. Make sure the webroot of points to the `cms` directory.
+2. Make sure the webroot of your virtual host points to the `cms` directory.
 3. Run `composer require` for each module you need.
+4. Include the Composer autoloader in the CMSMS `config.php` file: `require_once(__DIR__ . '/vendor/autoload.php');`
-4. Navigate your browser to the install directory and complete the CMS Made Simple installation.
+5. Navigate your browser to the install directory and complete the CMS Made Simple installation.
-5. Remove the install directory.
+6. Remove the install directory.